loftwah/loftwah/README.md

 ## About

-Senior DevOps Engineer and Cloud Architect specialising in **AWS, Ruby on Rails, and infrastructure automation**.
+DevOps Engineer and Cloud Architect specialising in **AWS, Ruby on Rails, and infrastructure automation**.
 Expert in designing resilient cloud environments and building developer-centric platforms that merge **DevOps, AI, and creative automation**.

 Known for delivering clean, observable systems with **structured logging, telemetry, and composable CI/CD pipelines**.
 Creator of **LoftwahFM** — a project showcasing innovation in analytics and AI-generated media.